TristanWedderburn/color-stack-demo/README.md

-# color-stack-demo
-Demo code for Color Stack technical workshop
+Example code for an Express.js API connected to a MongoDB database

+##### Setting up your Database credentials

-Create a .env file with
+Create a .env file containing the following content:

-PORT=(your port)

-MONGODB_URI=(your atlas connection)
+MONGODB_URI=(i.e. your MongoDB Atlas connection string)